1 member

 Another strong decision rule is field clarity.

 Players judging a code page should always be able to answer:For a new account, the relevant field is the referral field during account creation.
-If the code was missed at signup, it can still be added during the grace period in the account area.
+That is where referral code STAR-FSRJ-5N7Z should be entered.

 A strong code page makes this obvious.
 A weak code page leaves the player with the code string but not the action path.